Airbus says it has a 'Plan B' for A350 jet batteries

 Saft declined to comment on the A350 battery design.

-Boeing’s 787 batteries are supplied by French defence electronics company Thales (TCFP.PA), which sub-contracts the lithium-ion cells to Japanese company GS Yuasa Corp (6674.T).
+Boeing’s 787 batteries are supplied by French defence electronics company Thales, which sub-contracts the lithium-ion cells to Japanese company GS Yuasa Corp.

 A year after intense global publicity surrounding wing cracks on its A380 superjumbos, Airbus is keen to avoid a public split with its commercial rival on safety issues.
 But after sending a public message of support to Boeing on the 787 this month, Bregier exhibited frustration at growing speculation over the saga’s impact on the A350.